ian-fay/HIT-Test-Repo/Ornelas.md

 Hi my name is Jorge Ornelas I like to hike.
-Extra Entry change by Jorge Ornelas